DHTMLX/docs-suite/docs/treegrid/api/treegrid_groupby_method.md

 @descr:

 **Related sample**: [TreeGrid.
 Group data items by a property](https://snippet.dhtmlx.com/bue6zm6w)

-The method takes one parameter, which can be:

-- **id** - (*string, number*) the id of the column
-- a function with a rule of grouping data.The function returns the name of a group and takes one parameter:
-    - **item** - a data item

 You can set a template to the title of the group via the [](treegrid/api/treegrid_grouptitletemplate_config.md) configuration option.